gilescope/book-exploring-async-basics/src/7_9_infrastructure.md

 The `impl ...` means that we accept an arguments that implements the trait `FnOnce(Js)` with a `'static` lifetime.
 [FnOnce](https://doc.rust-lang.org/std/ops/trait.FnOnce.html) is a trait implemented by `closures`.
-There are three main traits a `closure` can implement in Rust and `FnOnce` is the one you'll use if you take ownership over a captured variable and consume it.
+There are three main traits a `closure` can implement in Rust and `FnOnce` is the one you'll use if you plan on consume an instance from the environment.

 Since you consume the variable a `closure` implementing `FnOnce` can only be called once.
-Our closure takes ownership over the `Js` parameter we pass in and consumes it.
+Our closure will take ownership over resources we create in our `main` thread and consume it.
+We want this since once consumed, the resources we used will be cleaned up as a result of Rusts `RAII` pattern.
 It's implicit that `FnOnce` returns `()` in this case so we don't have to write `FnOnce(Js) -> ()`.

 Since callbacks are meant to only be called once, this is a perfectly fine bound for us to use here.